zeinab-hub/Genomics-WES-Project/README.md

 4. [GFF3 & GTF](https://youtu.be/vh6l9aPFUgU?si=F_T-ltv6TPh00Lc9)

-- **Reflection:** Post some intersting facts about the file formats that you learned today on the discussion panel
+- **Reflection:** Post some interesting facts about the file formats that you learned today on the discussion panel